Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 Overview: Best day trips from Gdansk, Poland

-1. Malbork Castle
+- Visit Malbork Castle

-2. Stutthof Concentration Camp
+- Visit Stutthof Concentration Camp

-3. Hel Peninsula Private Tour with Cruise
+- Do a Hel Peninsula Private Tour with Cruise

-4. Torun – City of Copernicus
+- Explore Torun – City of Copernicus

 1. Sopot

-As the resort has never been destroyed by the bombings of the Second World War (not as Gdansk which has been destroyed), its original architecture is still well preserved.
+As the resort has never been destroyed by the bombings of the Second World War (not as Gdansk, which has been destroyed), its original architecture is still well preserved.

 Sopot has a century of history in wellness and spa tourism.

-The health benefits of its coveted mineral fountains are well known, and thus, even famous personalities like Fidel Castro, Marlene Dietrich, or even Adolf Hitler stayed in the grand hotels of Sopot.
+Thus, famous personalities like Fidel Castro, Marlene Dietrich, and even Adolf Hitler stayed in the grand hotels of Sopot.

 The watermelon salad and ceviche with local cod were heavens!

 If you’re planning a trip to Gdansk, Poland, this is one of the best day trips you can take!
+There are also many day trips from Sopot!

 Buy here your rail tickets from Gdansk to Sopot